dmills1723/IP-checksum-comparison/README.md

 To print help info:
         `./IPChecksum -h`

-To calculate checksum with "DEFERRED_CARRY" strategy:
-        `./IPChecksum -s DEFERRED_CARRY -f some_file.txt`

-To calculate checksum with "DEFAULT" strategy:
+To calculate checksum with the default strategy:
-        `./IPChecksum -s DEFAULT -f some_file.txt`
+        `./IPChecksum -s 0 input/file_small.txt`